Weaire–Phelan structure: In physical systems

 Experiments have shown that, with favorable boundary conditions, equal-volume bubbles spontaneously self-assemble into the Weaire–Phelan structure.

 The associated polyhedral honeycomb is found in two related geometries of crystal structure in chemistry.
 Where the components of the crystal lie at the centres of the polyhedra it forms one of the Frank–Kasper phases, the A15 phase.

 Where the components of the crystal lie at the corners of the polyhedra, it is known as the "Type I clathrate structure".
 Gas hydrates formed by methane, propane and carbon dioxide at low temperatures have a structure in which water molecules lie at the nodes of the Weaire–Phelan structure and are hydrogen bonded together, and the larger gas molecules are trapped in the polyhedral cages.
 Some alkali metal hydrides silicides and germanides also form this structure, with silicon or germanium at nodes, and alkali metals in cages.
+Melanophlogite, a silicate mineral, also crystallises into this structure.